a-berg/learning_taichi/README.md

 ### Aside: why not Numba?

-Numba is very similar in purpose and implementation to Taichi.
+Numba is very similar in purpose and interface to Taichi.
 Both are "extension languages" to base Python using decorators to allow for easy parallelization, and both target GPU and CPU parallelization.